You Can't Go Home Again: Or Can You?

-As a teenager, it was never my choice to go to St Barnabas High School.
+As a teenager, it was never my choice to go to Saint Barnabas High School.
 My cousin Aileen, a year ahead of me, went there and didn’t have a good word to say about it.
-In fact, she would have transferred to Cathedral High had her parents let her, but the tuition at Cathedral was five dollars more per month.
+In fact, she would have transferred to Cathedral High had her parents let her, but the tuition at Cathedral was $5 more per month.

 More importantly, all of my classmates graduating PS #14 in Yonkers were heading to Roosevelt High, a co-ed school.
 Naturally, I wanted to do the same.
 My father had other ideas.
 I went to St Barnabas, an all-girl Catholic high school in the Woodlawn section of the north Bronx.

 I don’t remember how I got to school the first day, don’t remember a single worrisome detail.
 All I recall is that knot in my stomach, my qualms about going from a public to a parochial school.
 But in short order, I made the necessary adjustments and found classmates with whom to walk the two miles from home to school each day.
 This we did for all four years, years that zipped by.
 And to this day, I look back fondly on those times and treasure the friends I made at Saint Barnabas, some of whom remain friends to this day.

 So, when invited to visit and speak to the graduating seniors, I readily accepted.
 Thomas Wolfe’s, You Can’t Go Home Again gave pause, but only for a second.
 As a precautionary measure, I asked that the students read Veronica’s Grave, my memoir, before I arrived, all the better to discuss it.
 Done!